shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Characters.md

 *A bear a head taller than Dad walked into the room.
 She wiped her fire-burnt palm on her medic apron.*

 *Her frown was accentuated by a long saber tooth protruding from her upper jaw, which was trickle bleeding from the gum.*

+# Fisher

+Cat fisherman.
+Rescued Ersatzica from the river, and was her entry point into cat culture.
+Dates Ersatzica.

+Born a wolf, he was transformed into a cat, and chooses to stay in cat form.